I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 You’ve probably seen the clickbait headlines that often lead to trashy or largely irrelevant stories:

-“One Man Age 500 Hot Dogs.
+“One Man Ate 500 Hot Dogs.
 You Won’t Believe What Happened Next!”

-That’s a made-up example (I’m assuming he threw up), but you get the point.
+That’s a made-up example (he probably threw up), but you get the point.

 In your email subject lines, tease the start of a compelling story.
 Readers only get to learn the ending by opening the email.

-Let’s look at some examples of email subject line types that often prove successful among many types of audiences.
-You don’t have to use every one, but test several variations to figure out what your target customers respond to.
+Let’s look at some email subject line examples and types that often prove successful among different audiences.
+You don’t have to use every one but test several variations to identify what your target customers respond to.

 This email subject line generates urgency.
-It suggests that, if the consumer doesn’t act fast, he or she might not get the benefit of whatever you’re offering.
+It suggests that if the consumer doesn’t act fast, they might not benefit from whatever you’re offering.

 A simple question can prove compelling enough to inspire curiosity.
 The best subject lines establish a premise or ask a question.
 The email body content reveals the answer.